 RTCM Unpacked: The Binary Protocol Your RTK Fix Actually Depends On

 That payload is RTCM.
-It contains the raw satellite observations from a reference station, encoded into a compact binary format.
-Your receiver consumes this data to jump from meter-level standalone positioning to centimeter-level RTK.
-If NMEA is the final answer your receiver gives you, RTCM is the cheat sheet it needs to get the answer right.
+It contains the satellite observations from a reference station, encoded into a compact binary format.
+Your receiver consumes this data to move from meter-level standalone positioning toward centimeter-level RTK.
+If NMEA is the final answer your receiver gives you, RTCM is the input it needs to make that answer precise.

 In this volume of the Kalmix GNSS Handbook, we crack open the RTCM binary stream.
-We'll cover what's inside it, which messages actually matter, how to choose between MSM4 and MSM7, and what to check when your rover stubbornly refuses to Fix.
+We will cover what's inside it, which messages actually matter, how to choose between MSM4 and MSM7, and what to check when your rover stubbornly refuses to reach Fixed.

-• MSM (Multiple Signal Messages): The modern RTCM 3.2+ message family supporting all GNSS constellations.
+• MSM (Multiple Signal Messages): the modern RTCM 3.2+ message family supporting multiple GNSS constellations and signals.

 Where RTCM Fits in the RTK Data Chain